rdsea/HINC/_posts/2016-06-23-installation.md

 The Local Management Service is a lightweight daemon running on a device or gateway to collect information.
 It requires a set of adaptors, which interface with providers or devices API.
 A set of adaptors can be found on [ext module on GitHub](https://github.com/SINCConcept/HINC/tree/master/ext-pom">Github).
 Each adaptor is built as a `.jar` archive and put in a same folder with the `local-management-service-1.0.jar` to load under Java classpath.
 There are 2 configuration files need to be edited.
 For the concrete contents, please see the next section about testbed setup.

-- **hinc.conf**: Contain parameters for HINC Local, e.g. group name, queue service.
+- **hinc.conf**: Contains parameters for HINC Local, e.g. group name, queue service.
-- **info-source.conf**: Contain the list of provider and their settings.
+- **source.conf**: Contains paramneters for plugins, e.g. username/password, endpoint.

 The local management service can be run with the below command.
 Note that we need to provide the jar of the local management service and the list of adaptor together.